openclarity/openclarity/plugins/README.md

 # Overview

-**Plugins** provide additional **scanning capabilities** to VMClarity ecosystem.
+**Plugins** provide additional **scanning capabilities** to OpenClarity ecosystem.
 Project structure:

-- **runner** - Provides necessary logic to manage scanner plugins in VMClarity.
+- **runner** - Provides necessary logic to manage scanner plugins in OpenClarity.
 - **sdk-*** - Language-specific libraries, templates, and examples to aid with the implementation of scanner plugins.
-- **store** - Collection of available plugins that can be directly used in VMClarity.
+- **store** - Collection of available plugins that can be directly used in OpenClarity.

 ## Requirements

 Scanner plugins are distributed as containers and require [**Docker Engine**](https://docs.docker.com/engine/) on the host that runs the actual scanning via
-VMClarity CLI to work.
+OpenClarity CLI to work.

 ## Support